pass-me-dachips/gce/docw.e/gcce.md

 but set the value to default, gce would do same.
 NOTE gce would show the script to the user and ask for acknowledgedment before continuation.

+UNLIKE OPERAS, THESE PACKAGES DOES NOT RAISE ANY ERRORS EVEN AFTER OCCURENECE.
+THEY ARE RESPONDED AS PLAIN STRINGS.

+NOTE THE QUICK SPKG WOULD THROW ERRORS SINCE IT DEALS WITH FS.